 Internal Trade

-Internal trade is the buying and selling of goods or services between departments of the University (including St Cross and Kellogg colleges).
+Internal trade is the buying and selling of goods or services between departments of the University (including St Cross Kellogg and Reuben colleges).
 Where the most appropriate supplier of ad-hoc goods/services is identified as another University department, the internal trade process should be followed, unless there is a specific alternative system in place (e.g. Planon).

 There are two main methods of processing transactions: